shranith/shranith.github.io/_posts/2018-10-31-text_classification_20ng.md

 <a href="https://colab.research.google.com/github/shranith/ML-notebooks/blob/master/text_classification_20ng.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-# Building a text classification model with TF Hub

 In this notebook, we'll walk
 you through building a model to predict the class of a document given its description into one of the 20 new group classes.
 The emphasis here is not on